fago/entity_archive/README.txt

 --------------------------------------------------------------------------------

- * That way the include is autoloaded once a class of it is used.
-Once this module is installed and enabled, the version of this module is used, because it uses the code registry and its autoloader comes first.
+ That way the include is autoloaded once a class of it is used.
+ Once the entity API module is installed and enabled, the version of the include file shipping with this module is used as it doesn't rely on autoloading.

  How to add a new entity?
  ------------------------